eqbal/CarND-Vehicle-Detection-P5/README.md

 ## Classification:

 ###Files:
+  - `Dataset`:
+    - Splits the data into training, validation and test set and prepare the data.

   - `HOGClassifier`:
-    - Splits the data into training, validation and test set and saves them in a pickle file.
     - Trains an SVM to detect cars and non-cars.
 All classifier data is saved in a pickle file.

   - `SearchClassify`: